 - 1. Complete and submit application form and \$80 application fee. - 2.
 Bachelor's degree from a regionally accredited college or university with a minimum GPA of 3.0 on a 4-point scale, unless otherwise approved by the Director. - 3.
 Official transcripts from all postsecondary institutions previously attended sent directly to the Director of Graduate Admission from the former institution, unless otherwise notified by a University official.
 Graduates or former Saint Leo University students do not need to submit transcripts if they have been previously submitted and are on file at the University. - 4.
+Applicants who do not meet the admissions requirements may be evaluated by the Public Safety Administration Director, who may recommend this student for admission to the Office of Graduate Admissions.
+Students must submit a written Goal Statement outlining their future goals and why they feel they will be academically successful in the program.
+If accepted, the student will be given a conditional admission that allows the student to take only one course during his or her first enrolled term, and the student must earn a grade of B or higher to continue in the program.
+If the conditional admitted student receives less than a grade B (lower than a 3.0 gpa) in the first class, they will be dismissed from the program. - 5.
+Conditional admission as a non-degree-seeking student may be granted only for up to six semester hours of graduate work.

-Conditional admission as a non-degree-seeking student may be granted only for up to six semester hours of graduate work. - 5.
-Completed applications will remain active for two years.
+6. Completed applications will remain active for two years.